 If the problem is serious, weakness, abdominal pain, and difficulty breathing may develop, and symptoms may progress from there.

-What to do?
 What if your dog has finished off the contents of the glass on the table, or gotten a few of those yeast rolls you had rising near the wood stove?
 Contact a veterinarian right away to discuss the situation.
 Depending on the circumstances, induction of vomiting may be recommended.
 Your dog’s stomach may need to be pumped, and if he’s eaten a large quantity of dough, surgery to remove it is sometimes needed.
 In-hospital stabilization and treatment for alcohol poisoning includes IV fluids for hydration, careful monitoring of blood sugar and electrolytes, monitoring of the heart rate and blood pressure, and other supportive care such as anti-vomiting medication.

 With prompt treatment at the vet clinic, your dog’s prognosis for recovery for alcohol poisoning may be good, but as with all things, prevention is the best medicine!
 Keep the risk to your furry friend in mind as we move through the holiday season.
 Save the drinks for the people, and no snacking on homemade bread or rolls until they are safely baked!
-Here’s to a happy and healthy 2018!
+Here’s to a happy and healthy new year!